EXPERT INSIGHT

 "In general, for small series, the chances of producing more sustainably with AM will be greater, but then, of course, we need the tools to make those small series cost-effective and with minimal scrap.
 In this context, we will also announce some innovations today to reduce logistics costs.
 Still, more critically needed are multiple new products that enable us to reduce the scrap and waste in general," says Fried.

-Bluesint and Process Tuner: Delivering a promise, making a difference
+Bluesint and Quality & Process Control: Delivering a promise, making a difference

 As the results of our LCA study show, producing with AM can be more sustainable for small-to-medium series, but it demands the application of suitable tools that can build the small series cost-effectively with less scrap.